MicrosoftDocs/azure-stack-docs/azure-stack/hci/security-update/hci-security-update-jul-2024.md

 For a list of the files that are provided in this update, download the file information for [Cumulative update 5040438](https://go.microsoft.com/fwlink/?linkid=2278952).

-For a list of the files that are provided in the service stack update (SSU), download the file information for the [SSU 5040560](https://go.microsoft.com/fwlink/?linkid=2279043).
+For a list of the files that are provided in the SSU, download the file information for the [SSU 5040560](https://go.microsoft.com/fwlink/?linkid=2279043).

 ## Next steps